 food & drinks

-Chinese food is considered pretty decent in India thanks to neighbor influences.
-It is always natural for us to visit a Chinese restaurant because of just that.
+MAINLAND CHINA • Chinese food is considered pretty decent in India thanks to neighbor influences.
 I mention this place because two noteworthy dishes: the basil-vegetarian dim sum are such a unique combination of flavors with the freshest ingredients.
 The second dish, and off the menu, is the dry prawns pepper garlic.
 It’s spicy, but the earthiness of this dish alongside the fresh sea elements is beautiful!